14 Sights in Rennes, France (with Map and Images)

 3. Tour Duchesne

-La Tour Duchesne is a 15th century tower located near the Mordelaise gate in Rennes, in the French department of Ille-et-Vilaine in the Brittany region.
-She takes her name from Jehan du Chesne, a large porter of Rennes and first resident of the tower, who was responsible for the opening and closing of the city gates.
-Integrated into the artillery hotel, the tower has been registered as historic monuments since March 13, 1944.
-Sale by the State, it was bought in March 2023 by Rennes Métropole.
+The Duchesne Tower is a 15th-century tower located near the Porte Mordelaise in Rennes, in the French department of Ille-et-Vilaine in the region of Brittany.
+It takes its name from Jehan du Chesne, the great doorman of Rennes and the first inhabitant of the tower, who was responsible for opening and closing the gates of the city.
+Integrated into the Hôtel d'Artillerie, the tower has been listed as a historical monument since 13 March 1944.
+Offered for sale by the State, it was purchased in March 2023 by Rennes Métropole.

 4. Église Toussaints